Hidden Windows 11 24H2 Features

 Windows Terminal (Multiterminal)

-With this application (installed by default in Windows 11), you can open multiple console sessions in a single window.
-For example, have one tab with PowerShell, another with Command Prompt (CMD), and another running Ubuntu (via WSL) simultaneously.
-You can even split the window into panes to view two terminals side by side.
-Opening new tabs is as easy as in a browser (Ctrl + Shift + T), and you can switch or rearrange them freely.
+Opening new tabs is easy (Ctrl + Shift + T), and you can switch or rearrange them freely.
 Terminal also supports themes, transparency, custom fonts, and more.
-You no longer have to deal with separate basic console windows: here, you have "one terminal to rule them all" with enhanced functionality.
+No more separate basic console windows; here, you have "one terminal to rule them all" with enhanced functionality.

 WSL (Windows Subsystem for Linux)